First the Facts

 His parents were restless souls, and much of Mick’s early childhood was spent on the move.
 A month before his 12th birthday, the family emigrated from the leafy London suburb of Thames Ditton to the small rural town of Halifax, Pennsylvania, situated twenty miles up the Susquehanna River from Harrisburg, on the edge of the Alleghenies in Iroquois Indian territory.

 Gap years were hard to achieve in 1968 due to the Draft and the war in Vietnam, so after graduating from Halifax High, Mick got accepted to Dickinson College in Carlisle, Pennsylvania, ostensibly to pursue a career in law.
-Becoming more prolific as a songwriter, he played with several bands including Charlotte’s Web as well as performing solo in clubs further afield like New York’s Bitter End.
-In conjunction with a very basic tape recording, Mick was contacted by the legendary John Hammond of Columbia Records who became instrumental in launching Mick’s recording career.
+Becoming more prolific as a songwriter, he played with several bands (including Charlotte’s Web) as well as performing solo in clubs further afield like New York’s Bitter End.

 “One evening I went into the music department armed with my much-loved Martin D12-35 and sheets of A4.
 The room had a very basic reel to reel tape recorder and one microphone that recorded my vocal and at the same time picked up the sound of the guitar together with my bare feet keeping rhythm on sheets of A4 paper.
 No overdubs or retakes, just a crude tape of my songs.
 I didn’t know at the time how important this tape would become.
-I drove to New York with my lady Nancy and dropped off the tape at Columbia Records A&R Department.
-I didn’t have an appointment and it was the only tape there was.
-A few weeks later the phone rang, and it was the legendary John Hammond calling to arrange meeting up.
-Pure magic!
-In my ignorance, I didn’t know who John Hammond was, but he was to prove to be an incredibly important figure in my life.
+I drove the 200 miles to New York City with my girlfriend Nancy and dropped off the tape at Columbia Records A&R Department.
+I didn’t have an appointment and the tape was the only one in existence.
+A few weeks later the phone rang, and it was the legendary John Hammond of Columbia Records calling to arrange a meeting.
+Sweet dreams are made of this!
+In my ignorance, I didn’t know who John Hammond was, but he was to prove instrumental in launching my recording career and to be an incredibly important figure in my life.
 It’s worth noting that at this stage I didn’t have a manager, lawyer or entourage of hangers on.
 They would, however, manifest themselves later!”

-The album was completed at Sound Techniques in Chelsea (the famous recording studio where Nick Drake & John Martyn recorded their best works along with Cat Stevens, John Cale, Fairport Convention, Jethro Tull, Pink Floyd, Richard Thompson, Incredible String Band, Sandy Denny, Pentangle and others).
+The album was completed at Sound Techniques in Chelsea (the famous recording studio where Nick Drake & John Martyn recorded their best works along with Cat Stevens, Fairport Convention, Jethro Tull, Pink Floyd and others.)

 The sessions went so well that the celebrated musicians involved became his backing band on the road, Jerry Donahue, Pat Donaldson and Gerry Conway, along with keyboards/arranger Tony Cox.
 Other contributors were Fairport’s Dave Pegg and top jazz musicians– Karl Jenkins, Bud Parkes, Derek Wadsworth, Lynn Dobson, and Dudu Pakwana.

-The Commonwealth Institute in Kensington was hired as the reception venue, and the highly-acclaimed LIVING GAME album was released throughout the world on MCA to great reviews, and among other accolades became Cashbox’s Import of the Week.
-There were some comparisons made, but the consensus was Mick had a range and originality of his own.
+MCA hired The Commonwealth Institute in Kensington as the reception venue, and the highly acclaimed LIVING GAME album was released throughout the world to great reviews, and among other accolades became Cashbox’s Import of the Week.
+Despite some comparisons, the consensus was Mick had a range and originality of his own.